MultiSafepay/docs/content/api/orders/specify-recurring-model.md

 ----------------
 `gateway` | string | required

-The unique gateway identifier to direct the customer straight to the payment method.
+The unique gateway identifier for the payment method.
 To retrieve gateway IDs, see [Gateways](/api/#gateways).

 ----------------